ApiLogicServer/Docs/docs/Tech-AI.md

 ## In a Nutshell

-For the truly impatient, here’s the basic process (details explained in remainder of article):
+For the truly impatient, here’s the basic process (takes under 10 minutes; details explained in remainder of article):

 **1. Use ChatGPT to input a description, and create the database**